ryaka/rheakara/content/blog/world-bmi-pt1.md

 The lower middle income group has the greatest spread with about half being in the normal range and half in the overweight or obese range.
-There needs to be further research into this but I speculate that being above a certain income allows countries to afford access to more "Westernized diets" which has been speculated as a [potential contribution to weight gain] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2990627/).
+There needs to be further research into this but I speculate that being above a certain income allows countries to afford access to more "Westernized diets", which has been speculated as a [potential contribution to weight gain] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2990627/).
 This could be due to being able to afford more industrial processing for food or perhaps just greater